Clivassy/Clivassy/README.md

 =============================================================================================================================
 Software Engineer Student at 42 School
 --------------------------------------
-I am excited to dive deeper into this ever-evolving field, continuously expanding my skills and honing my craft. <br>
 Let's talk about your projects (or mine) !
 * 🌍  I'm based in Paris
 * ✉️  You can contact me at [julia.batoro@gmail.com](mailto:julia.batoro@gmail.com)